mideind/GreynirCorpus/README.md

    and [`devset/psd`](devset/psd), respectively.
 Each text file contains 10 manually annotated sentences.
 The sentences tend to get longer with higher file numbers.

-4. **Extra** corpora, such as headings and short sentences under 5 tokens.
+4. **Extra** corpora, such as headings and short sentences containing fewer than 5 tokens.
    These are contained in the [`extra/`](extra/) directory.
-   The heading corpora contain 531,855 parsed sentences.
+   The heading corpus contain 531,855 parsed sentences.
-   The short corpora contain 1,652,938 parsed sentences.
+   The short corpus contain 1,652,938 parsed sentences.

 Mechanically parsed sentences were parsed using [Greynir v3.1.0](https://github.com/mideind/GreynirPackage/releases/tag/3.1.0) and [Tokenizer v3.1.1](https://github.com/mideind/Tokenizer/releases/tag/3.1.0).

-An adapted version of [**Annotald**](https://github.com/mideind/Annotald) can be used to work with the files.
+An adapted version of [**Annotald**](https://github.com/mideind/Annotald) can be used to parse and work with the files.

 A [**test suite**](https://github.com/mideind/ParsingTestPipe) using the gold standard test set to measure the performance of the Greynir parser has been developed.